Man, almost nothing gets me more excited than brainstorming new business ideas or helping some one else to start their own business!

 Or the idea of acting like a cat in public and watching everyone's super confused reactions!
 Like ...
 I really want to sit on my haunches outside a coffee shop or restaurant window while just meowing and gazing in longingly.
 Can you picture it?

-For a more detailed step-by-step post on starting a profitable blog OR online business, check out this post right here.
+For a more detailed step-by-step post on starting a profitable blog or online business, the be sure to check out this post right here.

 1. Choose a business model.